First Nations student support

 - Opportunities to study overseas.

-Are you a school leaver or mature-aged Indigenous Australian but not sure if you meet the entry requirements to get into uni?
-If you answered yes, our Indigenous Access Program (IAP) is for you.
+Are you a school leaver or mature aged First Nations (Indigenous Australian) person but not sure if you meet the entry requirements to get into uni?
+If you answered yes, Connections is for you.

 During the course, you'll be able to: